 The Wholesome app can help you get know if you're getting enough folate in your diet.
 It allows you to track toward the USDA's recommended goal based on your age and gender.
 It also has an easy access list of the foods with the most folate.

 If you are pregnant or trying to get pregnant you will need need to increase the amount of folate in your diet from 400mcg to 600mcg (source: NIH).
 In the Wholesome app settings, simply update your profile to 'pregnant' and the app will set your goal to 600mcg per day.
+If you have a MTFHR mutation, you should set your goal higher as not all of the folate that you eat will be absorbed.

 2. Have a blood test performed by your doctor to measure your actual level of folate.
 I had this done recently and found out mine were way above the recommended amount (finally some validation that I don’t need those pills!).
 Your doctor may also run your homocysteine level which is an amino acid that can be elevated when you are deficient in folate.
 High homocysteine levels can put you at risk for cardiovascular disease (source).

 4. Assuming you are getting enough folate, avoid packaged goods with folic acid listed on the label – that probably means less cereal and energy bars.
 Sometimes the labels are confusing, for example, cliff energy bars list “folate” under vitamins but then in the ingredients it says “folic acid”.
+Eat whole foods instead.

 5. Find out if you have a MTHFR mutation that can impact your ability to metabolize folic acid and puts you more at risk.
-See my post on this here.

 At a minimum, do your best to get natural folate from whole foods rather than simply relying on folic acid supplementation.